On the optimal estimation of probability measures in weak and strong topologies: Reproducing kernel Hilbert spaces and

-Here, $\widehat{f}$ denotes the Fourier transform of $f$, $\Gamma$ is the Gamma function and $\frak{K}_v$ is the modified Bessel function of the third kind of order $v$, where $v$ controls the smoothness of $k$.
-Clearly, $L^2(\bb{R}^d)$ is not an RKHS as the Dirac distribution, $\delta\notin L^2(\bb{R}^d)$ though it satisfies the reproducing property---also $L^2(\bb{R}^d)$ does not consist of functions.
-An important characterization for positive definiteness on $\bb{R}^d$ is given by Bochner's theorem \cite[Theorem 6.6]{Wendland-05}: a bounded continuous translation invariant kernel $k(x,y)=\psi(x-y)$ on $\bb{R}^d$ is positive definite if and only if $\psi$ is the Fourier transform of a non-negative finite Borel measure, $\Upsilon$, i.e.,
+Here, $\Gamma$ is the Gamma function and $\frak{K}_v$ is the modified Bessel function of the third kind of order~$v$, where $v$ controls the smoothness of $k$.
+Note that $L^2(\bb{R}^d)$ is not an RKHS as it does not consist of functions.

-For radially symmetric positive definite kernels, Sch\"{o}nberg's theorem \cite[Theorems 7.13 \& 7.14]{Wendland-05} provides the following characterization which we will be used later in our results: A function $k(x,y)=\phi(\Vert x-y\Vert^2_2),\,x,y\in\bb{R}^d$ is positive definite if and only if $\phi$ is the Laplace transform of a non-negative finite Borel measure, $\nu$ on $[0,\infty)$, i.e.,

-\subsection{Properties of $\Vert\cdot\Vert_{\Cal{F}_H}$}
+\subsection{Properties of \texorpdfstring{$\Vert\cdot\Vert_{\Cal{F}_H}$}{$||cdot||_{F_H}$}}